-Before they think about your product or its price, consumers will think about the experience your company offers them.
-That makes it more important than ever to create a data-driven customer experience that adapts to your customers’ changing preferences.
+Before consumers think about your product or its price, they will think about the experience your company offers them.
+Even if you offer a great product at a great price, a bad experience will deter people from becoming your customers.
+This makes it more important than ever to create a data-driven customer experience that adapts to your customers’ changing preferences.

 With the right data, you can refine your company’s customer experience, user experience, and data and analytics to improve your bottom line.

 3 Key Pillars of a Data-Driven Customer Experience

 A data-driven customer experience relies on people, data, and a process by which to analyze actionable goals from the available information.

 - People: Your company will only be as strong as well as you know your customers.
 Today’s information technologies allow companies to obtain a 360° view of them.
 Your organization can learn about their demographics, buying preferences, digital habits and more.
 You can then leverage this information to personalize your customer experience for every customer.

 - Data: Data is only useful to your company if you know how to organize it, contextualize it, and derive information from it.
 A data management platform can help you make sense of the data you receive from customers by building a profile of each one.
 It can organize your data and show you which parts of your customer experience are the most important.